rfrancesco/Symbolic/README.md

 ### To be implemented
 - Move printing outside of AST, just like Evaluation!
 (Visitor pattern)
 - Algebraic simplification and canonical forms
-- Formula API with operator overloading (using current API as backend)
+- Formula API with operator overloading (using current API as backend) OR a string parser
 ```
 Formula x{"x"};
 Formula y{"y"};